jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-10b.md

 Splashdowns at sea were no longer adequate for such heavier loads.
 The climatic changes made the interior more accessible; it was time to shift the landing site to the center of Mesopotamia.

-At that juncture, Enlil came to Earth and proceeded from Larsa to establish a "Mission Control Center"—a sophisticated command post from which the Nefilim on Earth could coordinate space journeys to and from their home planet, guide in landing shuttlecraft, and perfect their takeoffs and dockings with the spaceship orbiting Earth.
+At that juncture, Enlil came to Earth and proceeded from Larsa to establish a "Mission Control Center".
+It was a sophisticated command post from which the Nefilim on Earth could coordinate space journeys to and from their home planet, guide in landing shuttlecraft, and perfect their takeoffs and dockings with the spaceship orbiting Earth.

 The site Enlil selected for this purpose, known for millennia as Nippur, was named by him NIBRU.KI ("Earth's crossing").

 (We recall that the celestial site of the 12th Planet's closest pass to Earth was called the "Celestial Place of the Crossing.")

 There Enlil established the DUR.AN.KI, the "bond Heaven—Earth."

 The task was complex and time-consuming.